Gmail Keyboard Shortcuts

 6. Archive selected message (e)

-If I want to archive the current conversation, just press e (again, the same shortcut for archiving in Inbox View)
+To archive the current conversation, just press e (again, the same shortcut for archiving in Inbox View)

 7. Jump to newer email (k)

 To jump to the next email, press k.